 Browse audiobooks by Bill Madden, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

-Yankees, Typewriters, Scandals and Cooperstown: A Baseball Memoir
+Yankees, Typewriters, Scandals, and Cooperstown: A Baseball Memoir

-A freewheeling memoir of baseball, journalism, and New York spanning over 50 years of America's pastimeBefore he'd covered dozens of World Series; before he'd written about countless hirings, firings, superstars, andscandals, Bill Madden was a cub reporter on one of his first assignments at Yankee Stadium—and managerRalph Houk had just gone out of his way to spit tobacco juice all over Madden's shoes.
-“That’s Ralph’s waywith rookie writers he doesn’t recognize,” came the explanation.
-“He doesn’t mean anything by it.”So began a Hall of Fame scribe's career, as detailed in this clear-eyed memoir.
-With verve and candor, Maddenreflects on five decades of triumphs, misadventures, and unforgettable characters.From Jackie Robinson to Aaron Judge; from newsrooms filled with hundreds of teletype machines droning likean army of cicadas to the sleek yet ruthless digital age, keen baseball fans will devour these tales of America'spastime against the backdrop of a rapidly changing media and cultural landscape.
+"A freewheeling memoir of baseball, journalism, and New York spanning over 50 years of America's pastime Before he'd covered dozens of World Series; before he'd written about countless hirings, firings, superstars, and scandals, Bill Madden was a cub reporter on one of his first assignments at Yankee Stadium—and manager Ralph Houk had just gone out of his way to spit tobacco juice all over Madden's shoes.
+“That’s Ralph’s way with rookie writers he doesn’t recognize,” came the explanation.
+“He doesn’t mean anything by it.”
+So began a Hall of Fame scribe's career, as detailed in this clear-eyed memoir.
+With verve and candor, Madden reflects on five decades of triumphs, misadventures, and unforgettable characters.
+From Jackie Robinson to Aaron Judge; from newsrooms filled with hundreds of teletype machines droning like an army of cicadas to the sleek yet ruthless digital age, keen baseball fans will devour these tales of America's pastime against the backdrop of a rapidly changing media and cultural landscape."

-Bill Madden (Author), Gregory Abbey, TBD (Narrator)
+Bill Madden (Author), Gregory Abbey (Narrator)

 Audiobook

-An authoritative biography of Hall of Fame pitching legend Tom Seaver, still the greatest player ever to wear a Mets jersey, by a journalist who knows him well.
+"An authoritative, "must-read" (Keith Hernandez) biography of Hall of Fame pitching legend Tom Seaver, still the greatest player ever to wear a Mets jersey, by a journalist who knew him well.
 He was called Tom Terrific for a reason.
-Tom Seaver was one of the most talented and popular players in the history of baseball.
+Tom Seaver is "among the greatest pitchers of all time" (Bob Costas).
 He is one of only two pitchers with 300 wins, 3,000 strikeouts, and an ERA under 3.00.
 He was a three-time Cy Young award winner, twelve-time All Star, and was elected to baseball's Hall of Fame with the highest percentage ever at the time.
 Popular among players and fans, Seaver was fiercely competitive but always put team success ahead of personal glory.
 Born in Fresno, California, Seaver signed with the New York Mets in 1967, leading them to their stunning 1969 World Series victory.
 After a legendarily lopsided trade, he joined the Cincinnati Reds, then later played for the White Sox and the Red Sox before ending his career following the 1986 season.
 After his playing days, Seaver retired back to California to establish a successful vineyard.
-Then in 2013, a recurrence of Lyme disease severely affected his memory, which Madden was the first to report.
-In 2019 Seaver's family announced that he had been diagnosed with dementia and was withdrawing from public life.
+The in 2013, a recurrence of Lyme disease severely affected his memory, which Madden was the first to report.
+In 2019, Seaver's family announced that he had been diagnosed with dementia and was withdrawing from public life.
+Tom Seaver died on August 31, 2021.
 Madden began following Seaver's career in the 1980s.
-Seaver came to trust Madden so completely that, eager to return to New York from Chicago, he asked Madden to explore a possible trade to the Yankees, which never materialized.
-Drawing in part on their long relationship, Madden offers a deeply personal and fascinating portrait of one of the greatest and most admired players of all time.
+Seaver came to trust Madden so completely that, eager to return to New York from Chicago, he asked Madden to explore a possible trade to the Yankees which never materialized.
+Drawing in part on their long relationship, Madden "has crafted a biography as terrific as the subject" (Jane Leavy, New York Times bestselling author of Sandy Koufax: A Lefty's Legacy)."

 Bill Madden (Author), David Marantz (Narrator)